fakeyanss/Hadoop-The-Definitive-Guide-4th/part-i-hadoop-fundamentals/chapter-1-meet-hadoop/data.md

 The good news is that big data is here.
 The bad news is that we are struggling to store and analyze it.

-[^1]: These statistics were reported in a study entitled **"The Digital Universe of Opportunities: Rich Data and the Increasing Value of the Internet of Things."**
+[^1]: These statistics统计 were reported in a study entitled **"The Digital Universe of Opportunities: Rich Data and the Increasing Value of the Internet of Things."**

 [^2]: All figures are from 2013 or 2014.
 For more information, see Tom Groenfeldt, **“At NYSE, The Data Deluge Overwhelms Traditional Databases”**; Rich Miller, **“Facebook Builds Exabyte Data Centers for Cold Stor‐ age”**; Ancestry.com’s _“Company Facts”**; Archive.org’s **“Petabox”**; and the **Worldwide LHC Computing Grid project’s welcome page\*_.